Own your access.

 Why not just use Patreon?

 Patreon is rent.
 You pay $10/month for 12 months, you've spent $120 — and when you leave, it's gone.
-On Base.Tube you buy once and can sell when you're done.
-Your $120 isn't gone; it's liquid.
-That's a fundamentally different relationship with the creator and with your money.
+On Base.Tube you buy once and own your access.
+When you're done, you can transfer it to another fan instead of losing everything.
+That's a fundamentally different relationship with the creator.

 What if no one buys my pass?